-Situation Update: COVID-19
+Situation update: COVID-19

-As of this advisory, there are 17 confirmed cases of COVID-19 in Oklahoma.
+As of this advisory, there are 44 positive cases of COVID-19 in Oklahoma.
+There has been one death attributed to COVID-19, a male in his 50s in Tulsa County.

-At this time, all test results conducted through the Oklahoma State Department of Health (OSDH) public health laboratory are sent to the ordering physician or submitting clinical facility.
-Test status or results will not be provided by phone.
-If test results are positive, public health officials initiate an investigation, which results in notifying the patient and provider to conduct the case investigation and contact tracing procedures.
+The Oklahoma State Department of Health has partnered with 211Oklahoma to provide quick access to the COVID-19 hotline by dialing 2-1-1 from any phone.

-Testing materials remain in short supply.
-Patients are encouraged to consult their physician or public health professional about their symptoms such as fever, cough or shortness of breath.
-Clinicians may recommend testing for other respiratory illnesses, including flu, before recommending a COVID-19 test.
-Those individuals who are uninsured may call 211 for community resources.
+There continues to be a shortage of complete testing kits, delaying the availability of test results.
+Due to this critically low supply, OSDH is working with health care providers to prioritize test completion for vulnerable populations which are as follows:

 COVID-19 Oklahoma Test Results